-Quality assurance visits (previously known as ‘walk around’) are undertaken by commissioners to gain assurance about the quality and safety of services commissioned by Berkshire West Clinical Commissioning Group.
+Quality assurance visits (previously known as ‘walk around’) are undertaken by commissioners to gain assurance about the quality and safety of services commissioned by the Berkshire West CCGs.

 The purpose of quality assurance visits are to: